Key differences between deeds and agreements

 Disclaimer

-These execution blocks and accompanying notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

-The G+T Execution App provides several alternate execution block for a company to execute a deed without affixing its common seal if the deed is signed by:
+The G+T Execution App provides several alternate execution block for a company to execute a deed in accordance with section 127 of the Corporations Act 2001 (Cth) without affixing its common seal if the deed is signed by:

-The execution blocks should be used in conjunction with the important general notes regarding Execution of Deeds and specific information which follows below.
+The execution blocks available in the G+T Execution App should be used in conjunction with the important general notes regarding Execution of Deeds and specific information that follows below.

 Execution pursuant to the Corporations Act 2001 (Cth) – two signatories

-This execution block provides for execution pursuant to ss 127(1)(a), 127(1)(b) and 127(3) of the Corporations Act.
+The execution block available in the G+T Execution App provides for execution pursuant to sections 127(1)(a), 127(1)(b) and 127(3) of the Corporations Act.
 According to those provisions, a company can execute a document as a deed without using a common seal if the document is expressed to be executed as a deed and it is signed by:

-Further, if a deed merely appears to have been executed by signature in accordance with ss 127(1)(a), 127(1)(b) and 127(3), a counterparty to the deed may make an assumption that the deed has been duly executed under ss 128 and 129(6) of the Corporations Act (provided the counterparty does not know or suspect the assumption is incorrect under s 128(4)).
-In practice, the availability of this statutory presumption usually causes a counterparty to insist on execution by a company under s 127 of the Corporations Act.
+If a deed merely appears to have been executed by signature in accordance with sections 127(1)(a), 127(1)(b) and 127(3), a counterparty to the deed may make an assumption that the deed has been duly executed under sections 128 and 129(6) of the Corporations Act (provided the counterparty does not know or suspect the assumption is incorrect under section 128(4)).
+In practice, the availability of this statutory presumption usually causes a counterparty to insist on execution by a company under section 127 of the Corporations Act.

 Execution pursuant to the Corporations Act – one signatory

-This execution block provides for execution pursuant to ss 127(1)(c) and 127(3) of the Corporations Act.
-Under those provisions, a proprietary company (but not a public company) can execute a document as a deed if the document is expressed to be executed as a deed and is signed by the company’s sole director.
+The execution block available in the G+T Execution App provides for execution pursuant to sections 127(1)(c) and 127(3) of the Corporations Act.
+Under those provisions, a proprietary company (but not a public company) can execute a document as a deed if the document is expressed to be executed as a deed and is signed by:

 Again, it remains best practice to expressly state in the execution clause that a document is being executed as a deed to ensure compliance with section 127(3).